 Fifty years ago, 20 million Americans took to the country’s parks and streets to celebrate the planet.
 It was the first-ever Earth Day, and that surge of environmentalism led to the creation of the Environmental Protection Agency.
 What some who celebrated that first Earth Day 50 years ago didn’t know—and what many who care for the planet today don’t always understand—is that while the paper industry’s commitment to the planet might begin with the forests, it doesn’t end there.

-The number of trees on American soil has grown by 20% since 1970, and the industry’s replanting efforts are a part of an overall approach to forest management.
+In the last 30 years, the U.S. forest area has increased by nearly 33 million acres.
+The industry’s replanting efforts are a part of an overall approach to forest management.
 But looking beyond the trees reveals an unseen devotion to the earth, in the form of renewable energy, cleaner air and reduced water consumption.

 Part of the industry’s success in renewable energy comes from its primary material.
 On average, about two-thirds of the energy used by leading mills comes from renewable biomass energy—that is, energy from plant matter, the very trees they harvest.
 The insistence on using every part of the tree is part of why the industry uses more renewable energy than any other industrial sector.
 Nearly a quarter of leading mills even generate so much energy that they sell it back to the grid.

 “There’s a fundamental difference in wood-based materials as an energy source versus fossil fuels,” says Brian Kozlowski, senior manager of sustainability performance optimization at a paper and packaging manufacturer in Wisconsin.
 “We’re constantly fighting that fight.”
 Fossil fuels put new carbon dioxide into the atmosphere, but wood stores carbon indefinitely, even as a finished product.